-|World leader in application of government e-Health services and solutions.|
+|World leader in application of government e-Health services and solutions.

-|Active collaboration between academia, industry, government and IT sector.|
+|Active collaboration between academia, industry, government and IT sector.

-|Infrastructure, skills and government policy conducive to R&D.|
+|Infrastructure, skills and government policy conducive to R&D.

-|Clear legal principles on data ownership and protection.|
+|Clear legal principles on data ownership and protection.

-|Proven benefits for all stakeholders from application of e-Health technologies.|
+|Proven benefits for all stakeholders from application of e-Health technologies.

+Estonian efforts in HealthTech are driven by the aim to improve healthcare all over the world by using Estonian advantages for research, digitalisation, innovation and piloting.
 Estonia’s e-Health journey began in 2008 when it conceived and built its state healthcare information system.
 Initially delivering patient data online, the system has since scaled to include new services, integrate private sector partners and Blockchain technology for system access and data integrity.

 Government is one element of a wider e-Health ecosystem.
 In academia, where Estonia ranks number 3 globally for the teaching of science, several universities and hospitals support research, clinical trials and applied care.
 Cluster organisations exist for connected health and cell therapy, Estonia being one of the few countries in the world possessing a genome database.